Short-Term Traditional Pickle Recipe

 Method

-- Bring water, sea salt, mustard seed, peppercorns, allspice, and bay leaves to a gentle boil, lower to a slow simmer for few minutes.
+- Bring water, sea salt, mustard seed, peppercorns, allspice, and bay leaves to gentle boil, lower to slow simmer for few minutes.

 - Set aside brine liquid to cool until room temperature.

 - Layer grape leaves on bottom of pickling pot (or jars).
-Top with the cucumbers, dill, garlic, cherry leaves, and horseradish in a layered fashion.
+Top with dill, cucumbers, garlic, cherry leaves, and horseradish in layered fashion.

-- Add water into rim of lid (if using crock) and keep an eye on the water level in the coming days.
-Replenish as needed.
-If you use jars to pickle, then burp them now and then to let the pressure out.
+- Add water into rim of lid (if using crock) and keep eye on water level in coming days; replenish as needed.
+If use jars to pickle, be sure to burp them now and then to let any pressure out.

 Tips & Tricks

-- Don’t have grape leaves?
-Oak leaves or horseradish leaves can be substituted or use a teaspoon of loose black tea leaves or 1 black teabag per half-gallon jar.
+- If you don’t have grape leaves, use oak or horseradish leaves or 1 tsp. loose black tea leaves or 1 black teabag per half-gallon jar.

-- In the fridge, these pickles last for weeks if submerged under brine.
-In warmer months preserve your jar even longer by adding more fresh grape leaves (or other tannin) into top of jar and give a shake.
+- Kept in fridge, pickles last for weeks when submerged under brine.
+You can preserve the jars further past this by adding more fresh grape leaves (or other tannin) into top of jar and give a good shake.

-- If you harvest cucumbers late in the summer, the skin may have thickened.
-In this case, use a skewer/sharp knife to prick a couple small holes in each cucumber to allow brine to penetrate,.
-Doing this, will help the cucumbers culture more evenly.
+- If cucumbers are harvested in late summer, the skin may have become thick.
+If so, use skewer or sharp knife to prick couple small holes in each cucumber; this allows brine to penetrate so that that cucumbers culture more evenly.

-- Our Oven Incubator Kit maintains temperatures during fermentation.
-Is your house too warm for fermenting?
-This article talks about keeping cultures cool in summer.
+- Oven Incubator Kit maintains temperatures during fermentation.
+If your home is too warm for fermenting, this article talks about keeping cultures cool in summer.

 Traditional Milk Kefir